-Even when people vow to lead healthier lifestyles in the new year, they may still want to enjoy a night out with family and friends.
+Even if people are trying to eat healthier, they may still want to enjoy a night out with family and friends or take a cheat day.
 To help customers order their favorite foods without splurging on calories and cash, offer meals in smaller, lunch-size portions and at cheaper prices.

 For example, you can turn a 700 calorie entree that consists of grilled salmon, a loaded baked potato, and steamed vegetables into a lower calorie, lunch-sized meal by simply cutting the serving sizes in half.
 Additionally, offering smaller portions not only benefits your customers, but it also helps your restaurant reduce its amount of food waste.

-When people try to lose weight, they usually start counting calories.
+A popular way that some people try to lose weight and eat healthier is to start counting calories.
 Since many diet applications require users to log their caloric intake, showing these numbers right on the menu will help customers record their data more quickly.

 Plus, the FDA has required that most chain restaurants and similar retail food establishments make this nutritional information publicly available to their customers.
-Check out some of the restaurants that list calorie counts on their menus and websites below:
+As a result, many customers may expect you to have the calorie information available.

 We understand that using healthier ingredient substitutions can sometimes be expensive, and these ingredients may alter the way you want your fried appetizers, savory entrees, or sweet desserts to taste.
 Instead, only make basic changes that won't add too much to your spending costs or alter the look and flavor of your food.
 Implement some of the tips below, so you can create a healthy restaurant menu: